President Lee Presides Over Cabinet Meeting at New Busan Ministry Headquarters

 Financial Services Commiss

-President Lee Jaemyung, in relation to the live-broadcasted work reports from each ministry, emphasized, "Public officials must always be mindful of the people, who are the sovereign, and must deeply recognize that the collective intelligence of the people always finds the wisest answers."
+President Lee Jaemyung, in relation to the ministry-by-ministry work reports conducted through live broadcasts, emphasized, "Public officials must always be mindful of the people, who are the sovereign, and must deeply recognize that the collective intelligence of the people always finds the wisest answers."
 With the Ministry of Oceans and Fisheries' work report on this day, President Lee concluded his first round of work reports since taking office.

-He also stressed that the relocation of the Ministry of Oceans and Fisheries to Busan would serve as a significant turning point for balanced national development and Busan's leap forward.
-He added that efforts are being made to find the next minister from Busan, if possible.
+He also stressed that the relocation of the Ministry of Oceans and Fisheries to Busan would serve as a significant milestone for balanced national development and Busan's leap forward, adding that efforts are being made to select the next minister from Busan if possible.

-On the 23rd, while presiding over a Cabinet meeting at the temporary Ministry of Oceans and Fisheries office in Busan, President Lee stated, "Through the first-ever live-broadcasted work reports, I believe the transparency and accountability of state administration have increased, and the people's sense of sovereignty has been solidified."
-He further noted, "There were many cases where citizens pointed out and corrected inadequate reports from certain ministries in real time through comments.
-In some cases, new issues or problems were raised that even I was not aware of."
+On the 23rd, presiding over a Cabinet meeting at the temporary office of the Ministry of Oceans and Fisheries in Busan, President Lee stated, "Through the first-ever live broadcasted work reports, I believe the transparency and accountability of state administration have increased, and the people's sense of sovereignty has been substantially strengthened."
+He particularly noted, "There were many cases where citizens pointed out and corrected inadequate reports from some ministries in real time through comments.
+There were also instances where new issues or problems were raised that I myself was not aware of."

-President Lee once again highly praised the collective intelligence of the people.
-He stated, "The collective intelligence of the people is outstanding and mature.
-I believe that the collective wisdom of the people far surpasses that of prominent political commentators or leaders."
-He continued, "Reflecting the will of the people in all aspects of state affairs is the spirit of our times and the path that popular sovereignty must take.
-Each ministry must transparently disclose the entire process of policy making, implementation, and evaluation, and continuously seek public opinion."
+He once again highly praised the collective intelligence of the people.
+President Lee said, "The collective intelligence of the people is outstanding and mature.
+I believe it far surpasses that of any prominent political commentator or leader."
+He continued, "Reflecting the will of the people in all aspects of state affairs on a daily basis is the spirit of the times and the path for popular sovereignty to follow.
+Each ministry must transparently disclose the entire process of policy formulation, implementation, and evaluation, and continuously seek public input."

-Additionally, regarding the relocation of the Ministry of Oceans and Fisheries to Busan, President Lee remarked, "It will be a significant turning point for balanced national development."
-He stated, "I promised to relocate the ministry to Busan within the year, and I have kept that promise to the citizens of Busan.
-I am deeply grateful to the ministry staff who carried out the relocation without setbacks despite difficult circumstances, and to the citizens of Busan who supported the move."
+Additionally, regarding the relocation of the Ministry of Oceans and Fisheries to Busan, President Lee stated, "It will be a significant turning point for balanced national development."
+He added, "I previously said we should complete the relocation within the year, and now I have kept my promise to the citizens of Busan.
+I deeply thank the ministry staff who carried out the move smoothly despite the challenges, and the citizens of Busan who supported the process."

-Year-End and New Year Crowd Safety Measures: "Take Action Even If Criticized for Being Excessive"
+Year-End and New Year Crowd Safety Measures: "Take Action Even If Criticized as Excessive"

-President Lee, noting the series of events attracting large crowds during the year-end and New Year period, stated, "It is far better to do too much for public safety than to do too little," and urged, "Even if criticized for being excessive, please take measures to minimize risks."
+President Lee, noting the series of events attracting large crowds during the year-end and New Year period, said, "When it comes to public safety, doing too much is hundreds of times better than doing too little.
+Please take measures to minimize risks, even if you are criticized for being excessive."

-He added, "For annual events, there is often a tendency to become complacent about safety measures.
-Relevant ministries and local governments must conduct double and triple checks on safety measures for events attracting large crowds."
-He also requested that as many safety personnel as possible be deployed and that responsible organization heads and event organizers pay special attention.
+He further emphasized, "There is often complacency regarding safety measures for annual recurring events.
+Relevant ministries and local governments must conduct double and triple checks on safety measures for events that attract large crowds."
+He also called for the maximum possible deployment of safety personnel and urged responsible organization heads and event organizers to exercise particular caution.

-Furthermore, President Lee mentioned a recent survey on the values of Koreans, stating, "In response to the question about the desired future for Korea, many cited a country with mature democracy.
-Until now, being an economically wealthy nation was always the top answer, but that has changed."
-He emphasized, "In managing state affairs, we must now consider these democratic values more deeply.
-Since December 3 of last year, we have reached a point where we can move forward into the future with hope."
+President Lee also referred to a recent survey on the values of the Korean people, noting, "In response to the question about the desired future image of Korea, many cited a country with mature democracy as their political ideal.
+Until now, being an economically wealthy country always ranked first, but this has changed."
+He continued, "We must now consider these democratic values more deeply in governance.
+Since December 3 of last year, we are now in a position to move forward with hope for the future."

-Following the Ministry of Oceans and Fisheries' report on the "Busan Port 3.0 Promotion Strategy," President Lee called for its steady implementation.
-Regarding the Ministry of the Interior and Safety's crowd safety management measures for year-end and New Year events, he noted, "It is likely that more people than usual will gather for sunrise events, so responsible organization heads and event organizers must pay special attention to safety management."
-He reiterated his governing philosophy that "doing too much for public safety is far better than doing nothing at all."
+Following the Ministry of Oceans and Fisheries' report on the 'Busan Port 3.0 Promotion Strategy,' President Lee called for its steady implementation.
+Regarding the Ministry of the Interior and Safety's crowd safety management measures for the year-end and New Year period, he said, "More people are likely to gather for sunrise events than usual.
+Responsible organization heads and event organizers must pay special attention to safety management," reiterating his philosophy that "when it comes to public safety, doing too much is hundreds of times better than doing nothing."

-In the subsequent closed-door meeting, after approving the "2025 General Account Reserve Fund Expenditure Plan" to address the surge in state and criminal compensation demands, President Lee asked whether the increase in criminal compensation might be due to excessive prosecution by prosecutors.
-According to presidential spokesperson Kang Yoojeong, he instructed that a separate report be prepared on the trends in criminal compensation and acquittal verdicts.
-Criminal compensation refers to compensation claimed from the state by criminal suspects or defendants who have been detained but subsequently receive a non-prosecution disposition or are acquitted.
+In the subsequent closed-door meeting, after approving the "2025 General Account Reserve Fund Expenditure Plan" in response to the sharp increase in state and criminal compensation payments, President Lee asked whether excessive prosecutions by the prosecution might be behind the surge in criminal compensation.
+According to Kang Yoojeong, spokesperson for the presidential office, he instructed that a separate report be prepared on the status of criminal compensation payments and trends in acquittals.
+Criminal compensation refers to compensation claimed from the state by criminal suspects or defendants who are detained but later receive a non-prosecution disposition or are found not guilty.

-President Lee also mentioned various suggestions made during a luncheon hosted by the Korean Senior Citizens Association.
-He instructed a review of a proposal to increase the number of honors and decorations in line with the rapid growth of the elderly population from 3 million to 10 million, and requested that the criteria for exemption from gift tax on childbirth incentives be clearly defined.
+President Lee also addressed various proposals raised during the luncheon with the Korea Senior Citizens Association.
+He instructed a review of the suggestion to increase the number of orders and decorations in line with the elderly population's rapid growth from 3 million to 10 million, and requested that the standards for exemption from gift tax on childbirth incentives be clearly defined.

-Additionally, President Lee noted that the work reports serve to ensure that ministers and heads of public institutions clearly understand their responsibilities, while criticizing some institution heads who focus only on authority, prestige, and positions instead of their actual duties.
-He directed Cabinet members to ensure that special instructions are properly conveyed and to carefully follow up after work reports from their respective organizations, ministries, and departments.
-President Lee stated, "Through work reports, communication between all levels is essential for the public sector to function effectively.
-Make sure to clearly reward those who perform well and impose sanctions on those who do not, establishing a clear system of merit and accountability."
+He further noted that the work reports have the effect of ensuring that ministers and heads of public institutions clearly recognize their responsibilities, while also criticizing some heads of institutions who focus only on authority, prestige, or position rather than their actual duties.
+He instructed Cabinet members to ensure that instructions are properly communicated and that follow-up measures are taken after work reports from their respective agencies, ministries, and departments.
+President Lee said, "Through work reports, communication between superiors and subordinates is essential for the entire public sector to function effectively.
+Make sure to reward and commend good performance, and impose sanctions for poor performance, thereby ensuring clear accountability."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.